FILE: <bc-71.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 Spatial Complexity and Asynchrony.--In predator-prey or parasitoid-host systems which occur in a patchy heterogeneous environment, there is a distinction between dynamics which occur between the species within a patch and the dynamics of the regional or global system.
 Here there is a distinction between "local" dynamics (those within a patch) and "global" dynamics (the characteristics of the system as a whole).
 Also, while still interested in such dynamical behavior as stability of the equilibrium, there is also a desire to understand what features of the system might lead to global persistence (the maintenance of the interacting populations) in the face of unstable dynamical behavior at the local level.
 One set of theories concerned with the global persistence of predator-prey systems emphasizes the importance of asynchrony of local predator-prey cycles (those occurring within patches) (e.g., den Boer 1968, Reddingius & den Boer 1970, Reddingius 1971, Maynard Smith 1974, Levin 1974, 1976; Crowley 1977, 1978, 1981).
 In this context, asynchrony among patches implies that, on a regional basis, unstable predator-prey cycles may be occurring in each patch at the local scale but they will be occurring out of phase with one another (prey populations my be increasing in some fraction of the environment while they are being driven to extinction by predators in another); such asynchrony may reduce the likelihood of global extinction and thus promote the persistence of the populations.

 An example of one such system is the model of interacting populations of the spider mite Tetranychus urticae Kock and the predatory mite Phytoseiulus persimilis Athias-Henriot constructed by Sebalis & Laane (1986).
-This is a regional model of a plant-phytophage-predator system that incorporates patches of plant resource which may be colonized by dispersing spider mites; colonies of spider mites may in turn be discovered by dispersing predators.
+This is a regional model of a plant-phytophage-predator system that incorporates patches of plant resource that may be colonized by dispersing spider mites; colonies of spider mites may in turn be discovered by dispersing predators.
 The dynamics of the populations within the patch are unstable (Sebalis 1981, Sebalis et al. 1983, Sebalis & van der Meer 1986), with overexploitation of the plant by the spider mite leading to decline of the spider mite population in the absence of predators, and when predators are present in a patch they consume prey at a rate sufficient to cause local (patch) extinction of the prey and subsequent extinction of the predator.

 In contrast to the local dynamics of the system, the regional or global dynamics of the system was characterized by two stages, one in which the plant and spider mite coexisted but exhibited stable cycles (driven by the intraspecific depletion of plant resource in each patch and the time delay of plant regeneration), and one in which all three species coexisted.
 This latter case was also characterized by stable cycles, but these were primarily the result of predator-prey dynamics; the average number of plant patches occupied by mites in the three-species system was less than 0.01 times the average number occupied by spider mites in the absence of predators.
 Thus in this system consisting of a region of patches characterized by unstable dynamics, the system persists.

-Principal among the models features which contributed to global persistence was asynchrony of local cycles.
+Principal among the models features, which contributed to global persistence, was asynchrony of local cycles.
 Because of this it was unlikely that prey could be eliminated in all patches at the same time, and hence the global persistence.
 This asynchrony could be disturbed when the predators became so numerous that the likelihood of all prey patches being discovered would rise toward unity, a circumstance which could eventually lead to global extinction of both prey and predator.
 Other features of the system were also explored by Sebalis & Laane (1986).
 If a small number of prey were able to avoid predation in each patch (a prey "refuge" effect), the system reached a stable equilibrium, while other parameter changes led to unstable cycles of increasing amplitude.

 The results of this exercise accord with certain experiments reported in the literature.
 Huffaker (1958) found self-perpetuating cycles of predator and prey in spatially complex environments, and Huffaker et al. (1963) found that increasing spatial heterogeneity enhanced population persistence.
 Three features of these experiments were in accord with the behavior of the model of Sebalis & Laane (1986): (1) overall population numbers in the environment did not converge to an equilibrium value but oscillated with a more or less constant period and amplitude; (2) facilitation of prey dispersal relative to predator dispersal enhanced the persistence of the populations (Huffaker 1958); (3) increase in the amount of food available per prey patch resulted in the generation of abundant predators at times of high prey density, and the areas were subsequently searched sufficiently well that synchronization of the local cycles resulted, leading to regional extinction (Huffaker et al. 1963).